Advertiser Disclosure

 Image Credit: Discover Puerto Rico

-Playa Flamenco has earned recognition as being one of the best tropical beaches around the world.
+Playa Flamenco has earned recognition as one of the best tropical beaches around the world.
 Known for its picturesque landscape, you’ll often see this beach on promotional material for Caribbean trips.

-The beach has a mile-long curved shape which helps protect it from the open water.
+The beach has a milelong curved shape, which helps protect it from the open water.
 That allows the water to be shallow and gradually deepen without any strong or rough waves.

 Hot Tip: Our guide to the best beaches in Puerto Rico has even more suggestions.
 We also have tips on the best Puerto Rico hotels to book with points and miles!